If, for whatever reason, you didn’t contribute towards paying back your doorstep loan one week, it could have a negative impact on your credit rating.

 All loans and repayments are recorded in your credit file.
 Therefore missed repayments are reported to credit agencies as a missed repayment and could have a negative effect on your credit score.
 Missing repayments also puts you in arrears, which could mean you’re behind on your agreed payment schedule.

 Communication is key to repayment difficulties.
 If you’re not going to be able to pay the amount you’re supposed to, ignoring it will only make the situation worse and you’ll still owe the money regardless.

-The first thing you should do is talk to your Agent; you might be surprised at how much they can help.
-They’ll explain that if you are able to afford to pay a smaller amount you can avoid a missed payment going on your credit report, although it will be recorded that you’ve repaid a smaller amount.
+The first thing you should do is talk to your lender; you might be surprised at how much they can help.
+They’ll often explain that if you are able to afford to pay a smaller amount you can avoid a missed payment going on your credit report, although it will be recorded that you’ve repaid a smaller amount.

 For details on how it might affect you otherwise, our Bad Credit section has a piece on credit ratings and missing loan repayments, which will tell you about arrears in general and how non-payments can affect your credit score.

 What happens if i miss a payment on my doorstep loan

 i already have a doorstep loan from a different company can i still get a loan from another provider